-Virginia Burmeister, Girlfriend of Richard Wilkins, Suffers Wardrobe Malfunction At ‘Chasing Comets’ Premiere
+Virginia Burmeister, Girlfriend Of Richard Wilkins, Suffers Wardrobe Malfunction At ‘Chasing Comets’ Premiere

-“I don’t care if I’m going to get into trouble for this but I’m going to say what happened.”
-Rogers stated, visibly excited by the event according to reporting by New Idea.
+“I don’t care if I’m going to get into trouble for this but I’m going to say what happened,” Rogers stated, visibly excited by the event, according to reporting by New Idea.
 “Both t**s fell out.”

 As expected, both Kyle Sandilands and Jackie O Henderson pumped Beau for more information, which he seemed only too pleased to provide.

 “After that I couldn’t stop looking at her!
 She bent over, bent down, and one popped out.”

 Richard Wilkins girlfriend Virginia suffers wardrobe malfunction https://t.co/yAS5wmeeUE pic.twitter.com/S68gJluKFg